 Defining the Vernal Equinox to an accuracy of one arcsecond is easy, but the rapid motions of the rotation pole of the earth and the non-planarity of its orbital motion hinder precise definition of the equator and ecliptic.
 The Vernal Equinox is not well defined at a precision of one milliarcsecond.
 This ambiguity became evident during the 1970s as VLBI began to contribute to earth orientation measurements, and it became problematic during the 1980s as VLBI and other new techniques replaced traditional optical astrometric measurements.
 By the year 2000 there were at least three different definitions for the location of the equinox being used for various purposes.
 VLBI precision is approaching microarcseconds, and it is hard to measure anything when the origin of measurement is not known as well as the measurement itself can be made.

-At the XXIVth GA in 2000 the IAU resolved that the equinox-based scheme for determining UT1 should be replaced by a NRO-based scheme beginning in 2003.
+At the IAU 24th General Assembly in 2000 Resolution B1.8 directed that the equinox-based scheme for determining UT1 should be replaced by a NRO-based scheme beginning in 2003.
 This change was sufficiently fundamental that in 2002 the IERS held a workshop entirely devoted to exploring the implications of the change.
-The terminology and pedagogy for these new elements of fundamental astronomy remain open questions which are even now being considered by the IAU Working Group on Nomenclature for Fundamental Astronomy.
+The terminology and pedagogy for these new elements of fundamental astronomy are very new even after considerations by the IAU Working Group on Nomenclature for Fundamental Astronomy.

 ERA is the first officially sanctioned quantity whose name explicitly disavows that earth rotation is time.
 This reflects a change in the purposes of IAU Commissions 19 and 31 over the course of history.
 Initially Comm.
 31 (Time) was solely concerned with earth rotation, and Comm.
 19 was solely concerned with polar motion.
 Now earth rotation is handled by Comm.
 19, Comm.
 31 primarily considers atomic time, and Comm.
 4 continues its long history with dynamical time.